lbaehren/swir-3rd_party/README.md

 # SWIR calibration software 3rd-party components #

+As it turns out some of the external package dependencies for the SWIR calibration software cannot be resolved through the package manager on the given platform, such that 3rd-party components need to be installed by hand.
+In order to simplify this process and provide better control over the outcome, this package offers a mechanism to retrieve, configure, build and install these external dependencies.

 ## Checking out a working copy ##

 In order to retrieve a working copy or clone into a local bare Git repository: